osmandapp/web/main/docs/versions/future-android.md

 # Android 4.4 (March 2023)

-OsmAnd produces every day multiple Ready-To-Use builds which allows keep track of new features and participate in OsmAnd contributions (translation process).
+OsmAnd produces multiple Ready-To-Use builds every day, allowing you to track new features and participate in the OsmAnd contributions (translation process).

 ## Join Beta
-You can participate in testing OsmAnd beta build thru Google Play.
+You can participate in testing the OsmAnd beta build through Google Play.

 <div class="button-row">
   <a class="button button--active" href="https://play.google.com/apps/testing/net.osmand.plus">OsmAnd+</a>